loadays/pelican-site/content/pages/cfp_info.md

 Using a Pull request by following the next steps :

 -   Fork this site or the pelican-site repo at [https://github.com/loadays/pelican-site](https://github.com/loadays/pelican-site)
--   Add your proposal to the content/proposals dir
+-   Add your proposal to the content/proposals dir.
+A "testtalk" is available as template.
 -   Send us a Pull Request